Nursing Continuing Education (CE) Requirements by State

 Enrollment: Nationwide, excluding CT, ND, NY and RI.
 Certain programs have additional state restrictions.
 Check with Walden for details.

-Again, just be sure to double check with your state board before you sign up for courses from an unfamiliar provider.
-The few minutes it will take to confirm that a course is accepted is worth the time and money you save on one that doesn’t count towards fulfilling your CE requirement.
+Before pursuing these funner options, double-check that they meet your state requirements with the board of nursing.
+The few minutes it takes to confirm the course's validity is worth the time and money you save on one that doesn’t count toward your CE requirement.

 Large hospitals and unions know that it is in their best interests to make sure their nurses are up-to-date on the latest therapies and technologies.
 Therefore, your employer may pay to send you to conferences and training sessions that can help fulfill your CEU requirements.
 Check with your employer to see if these benefits are offered.

-Even if your hospital does not pay for your CEUs, they can usually be completed without having to spend a large sum of money.
+Even if your hospital does not pay for your CEUs, they can usually be completed without spending a large sum of money.
 Some hours can be completed at no cost, or for nominal fees (under $50).
 Some providers offer the option to pay a flat fee to take as many courses as you’d like.

 Remember though, you often get what you pay for and many of the best learning experiences can be expensive.
 It should be noted that no matter how much you spend, CEUs can usually be written off as a tax-deduction when you file your tax returns.
 See IRS Publication 970 for detailed information on claiming this deduction.